amanchoudhri/amanchoudhri.github.io/_posts/2025-07-19-muon-update-proof.md

 In this post, I provide an optimality proof of the solution.
 If you're already familiar with Muon and the constrained optimization problem used to derive its weight update, [click here](#a-proof-of-optimality) to jump to the proof.

+*Addendum 2025-07-28:* Laker Newhouse pointed out that he and Jeremy also provide a proof of this result in [a Dec 2024 paper](https://arxiv.org/pdf/2409.20325).
+See Proposition 5 and its proof in Appendix B. Thanks Laker!

 ## A quick recap of Muon
 Define a loss function \(\mathcal{L}\).
 Consider it as a function of the weights of one linear layer, \(W\).
 For a given change in the weights \(\Delta W\), the new loss value at \(W + \Delta W\) is approximately
 \[